 The average Jaccard index curves are smooth.
 We observed however that for particular images, the curves have stair-like behavior, implying that the same Jaccard index is achieved for different $k$ values, which happens, {\em e.g.}, when adding a few nodes to $N_s$ does not change the foreground specification.

-Note that for b-consistency the geometric, image independent, tree is better than say the L2 tree.
-This happens because in L2 tree we have many spurious small nodes that are close to the root, even after the filtering process.
-B-consistency chooses a set of nodes which is a cut in the tree, and when taking a cut that contains the important nodes needed to approximate the GT segment, these spurious nodes must be included, which significantly increases the node count ($k$).
+Note that for b-consistency the geometric, image-independent tree is better than say the L2 tree.
+This happens because in the L2 tree, we have many spurious small nodes that are close to the root, even after the filtering process.
+B-consistency chooses a set of nodes which is a cut in the tree; when taking a cut that contains the important nodes needed to approximate the GT segment, some spurious nodes must be included, which significantly increases the node count ($k$).

-The experiments show that for getting segmentations of high quality, specified by a minimal number of hierarchy nodes, we should use the d-consistency.
-The number of nodes is lower for better hierarchies.
-For example, it is lower for the HED hierarchy compared with the other hierarchies.
-We found that even if the hierarchy contains errors such as incorrect merges and small nodes near the root, segmentations specified by d-consistency requires a small node count ($k$).
+The best results (in terms of lowest node count) are achieved with d-consistency.
+This holds for all hierarchies.
+For the higher quality hierarchies, the node count needed for excellent quality is remarkably low (only four on average).
+We found that even if the hierarchy contains errors such as incorrect merges and small nodes near the root, segmentations specified by d-consistency still require a small node count.
 To illustrate this robustness property, consider the case where one incorrect merge was done; see Figure \ref{fig:faulty-hierarchy}.
 This merge leads to a sequence of modes that are not purely foreground or background.
-In this example, the b-consistent foreground segment is specified by the cut containing 6 nodes (A,B,\dots,F), c-nonsistency requires one node less (A,B, \dots, E), while d-consistency requires only 2 nodes (G and F).
-This robustness is significantly because the hierarchy is constructed usually by a greedy process, and by using d-consistency, the harm made by the greedy process can be compensated to some extent.
+In this example, the b-consistent foreground segment is specified by the cut containing 6 nodes (A,B,\dots,F), c-consistency requires one node less (A,B, \dots, E), while d-consistency requires only 2 nodes (K and F).
+This robustness is significant because the hierarchy is constructed usually by an error-prone, greedy process.
+By using d-consistency, the harm made by the greedy process can be compensated to some extent.
 Note that when using the geometric tree, the segmentation qualities obtained by c and d consistencies are not very different; see Figure \ref{fig:experiments-filtered-byhierarchy}.
 The merging errors made by the geometric tree are numerous, and happen in all hierarchy levels, therefore they cannot be corrected by a few set-difference operations.